“If plan A fails, remember there are 25 more letters.”

 Define Your Tone of Voice

 How to write product descriptions which sell?
 Identify your tone of voice as soon as possible and stick with it.

 Do you want your brand to be seen as a big formal entity?
 Or do you want the customers to see you as a friendly neighborhood brand?

 Your tone of voice can act as a huge difference-maker when it comes to grabbing customers; setting you apart from your contemporaries.

 Now we’re not asking you to go all-out casual and fun; there’s a thin line that shouldn’t be crossed.
 What you need to do is let your personality unravel in front of your customers and they will love you for it.

-This key holder has been made from engineered wood and it dons a white colour which can be ideally placed over dark coloured walls.
-It can hold a maximum of 12 average sized keys and will not be susceptible to scratches for years to come.
+This key holder has been made from engineered wood and it dons a white color which can be ideally placed over dark-colored walls.
+It can hold a maximum of 12 average-sized keys and will not be susceptible to scratches for years to come.

-First impression is the last impression.
+The first impression is the last.
 Set it right for everyone who enters your home sweet home.
 This ergonomic key holder will surely grab everyone’s attention and give you a whole lot of utility as well; a win-win situation.
 White is so in these days; pair this up with a dark grey wall and get your home décor done right.

-As every professional SEO company will tell you, social proofing is a foregone conclusion if you want to setup a potent e-commerce entity and want to stay in the business for long.
+As every Magento SEO company will tell you, social proofing is a foregone conclusion if you want to set up a potent e-commerce entity and want to stay in the business for a long.